cruna-cc/deprecated-cruna-protocol/README.md

 ## History

+**1.2.3**

+- Move from double transaction when there are active protectors to single transaction with validation signature
+- Add batch functions for deposits and withdrawals/transfers
+- Force the owner of the vault to be a ProtectedERC721

 **1.2.0**

 - Park the Transparent Vault contracts, as they are not used in the current version of the protocol